ohhdemgirls/headless-crawlingathome/README.md

 5. edit ```./headless-crawlingathome/test.py``` to edit your nickname on line 2
 6. run ```python ./headless-crawlingathome/test.py``` to contribute

+For deployment to 1vCPU, 1MB droplet, replace with ```./headless-crawlingathome/crawlfulltest.py``` at steps 5 and 6

 ## Upgrading procedure

 1. the safest way is to erase the local clone with commands like ```rm -R /path/to/working/dir```